 Introduction

-Before diving into the technical aspects, it’s important to understand the scope and ambition of Splinter Cell: Blacklist.
-The game was developed by Ubisoft Toronto and serves as a direct sequel to Splinter Cell: Conviction.
-Blacklist continues the story of Sam Fisher, who is now the leader of the newly reformed Fourth Echelon, a covert government organization.
-The plot revolves around a series of terrorist attacks on the United States, known as “The Blacklist,” which Sam and his team must prevent.
+Before going into the details, one must appreciate the scope of the work and understand the aspiration for Splinter Cell: Blacklist.
+It was developed by Ubisoft Toronto and acts as a direct sequel to Splinter Cell: Conviction.
+Blacklist continues the story of Sam Fisher, who is now in charge of a newly reinstated Fourth Echelon, a shadowy government agency.
+There are so-called terrorist attacks on the United States under “The Blacklist,” which Sam and his group must destroy.

 Operating System Compatibility